 It was cute watching them waddle about during winter in Calgary.
 The trainers were also trying to guide the slower and distracted ones during this adorable winter activity in Calgary.

-I was able to easily take the train here even though it’s a bit outside of town, so it’s one of the easiest Calgary winter activities to do without a car.
+I easily took the train here even though it’s a bit outside of town, so it’s one of the easiest Calgary winter activities to do without a car.

 When looking for what to do in Calgary in winter, visit McHugh Bluff.
 This is the best place to come for a view of the city.
 You can see the skyscrapers and even the Rocky Mountains in the distance.
-There’s an observation deck to take pictures on, walking paths to get in a little exercise, and it’s generally a very quiet place during winter in Calgary.
+There’s an observation deck to take pictures on, walking paths to get in a bit of exercise, and it’s generally a tranquil place during winter in Calgary.

 If you have time during your trip to Calgary in the winter, I recommend taking a day to visit Banff.
 You can go skiing, do an ice hike to Johnston Canyon, or explore the shops and restaurants in Banff.
 This is only about two hours west of Calgary, so you can easily make a day of it.

-No matter what time in the season you visit, you’ll find plenty of winter activities in Calgary to participate in!
+No matter what time in the season you visit, you’ll find plenty of things to do in Calgary in winter to fill your time!